-Reserved: Until BioRID II requirements are included in this regulation or adopted in the national regulation of a Contracting Party or regional economic integration organization, head restraints shall comply with either paragraph 5.3.3.1. or 5.3.3.2. as appropriate.
+Reserved: Until BioRID II requirements are included in this Regulation or adopted in the national Regulation of a Contracting Party or regional economic integration organization, head restraints shall comply with either paragraph 5.3.3.1. or 5.3.3.2. as appropriate.

-Until further evaluation is conducted, the use of the BioRID II UN dummy is limited to seats having a torso angle no less than 20° and no greater than 30° .
-However, at the manufacturer's request, seats with a torso angle between $[15^{\circ}]$ and 20° may be tested as if the torso angle is 20° .
+Until further evaluation is conducted, the use of the BioRID II dummy shall be limited to seats having a torso angle between 20° and 30° .
+However, at the manufacturer's request, seats with a torso angle between 15° and 20° may be tested as if the torso angle is 20° , if it is possible to adjust the torso angle at 20° or the closest locking position above.